NS Rossiya icebreaker

 The old Rossiya icebreaker

 The old vessel (IMO number 8424240) was Russia-flagged (MMSI 273133400) and registered in Murmansk.
-It was officially decommissioned in 2013 (following the winter 2012-13 deployment in the Gulf of Finland) and is currently laid up (still not scrapped).
+It was officially decommissioned in 2013 (following the winter 2012–13 deployment in the Gulf of Finland) and remains laid up, still not scrapped.

-Besides NS Rossiya, the list of other Russian nuclear icebreaker ships includes Arktika (2017), Sibir (2021), Taymyr (1989), Ural (2022), Vaygach (1990), Sevmorput (1988, cargo ship).
+Besides NS Rossiya, other Russian nuclear icebreakers include Arktika (2017), Sibir (2021), Taymyr (1989), Ural (2022), Vaygach (1990), and Sevmorput (1988, cargo ship).

 old Rossiya icebreaker (Project 10520, Arktika-class)